What is a Nofollow tag?

 Do nofollow links help SEO?

 The “nofollow” attribute, a type of HTML tag used on web links, is not used by Google as a direct ranking factor.
 However, while Google does not directly use “nofollow” as a ranking factor, it can still impact how Google crawls and indexes web pages.
 For example, if a “nofollow” tag is used on a link, Google may not follow that link to discover the linked page, and therefore, that linked page may not be indexed or ranked by Google.
+This means that nofollow links instruct search engine spiders to ignore the link relationship and not to index the page, unlike follow links.

 While “nofollow” links do not directly contribute to SEO (Search Engine Optimization) in terms of passing link authority or influencing rankings, they can still have some potential benefits.
-Here are a few ways in which “nofollow” links can potentially help with SEO:
+A previous document in a series can be referenced using appropriate tags.
+A referenced document can provide additional context or licensing information.

-1. Referral Traffic: nofollow links can still generate referral traffic, meaning users who click on those links can still visit your website.
+- Referral Traffic: nofollow links can still generate referral traffic, meaning users who click on those links can still visit your website.
 Suppose the “nofollow” link is placed on a high-traffic website or a website with a relevant audience.
 In that case, it can potentially drive valuable traffic to your site, indirectly benefiting your SEO efforts.

-2. Brand Exposure: nofollow links can still provide brand exposure and visibility, which can help with brand building and awareness.
+- Brand Exposure: nofollow links can still provide brand exposure and visibility, which can help with brand building and awareness.
 If your website or brand is mentioned or linked to from reputable websites, even with a “nofollow” attribute, it can still contribute to your overall online presence and brand reputation.

-3. Diversified Link Profile: a diverse link profile with a mix of nofollow and dofollow links can look more natural to search engines.
+- Diversified Link Profile: a diverse link profile with a mix of nofollow and dofollow links can look more natural to search engines.
 It can indicate that your website is not solely relying on dofollow links for SEO and that you have a balanced link-building approach.
-A natural and diverse link profile is considered more credible and can benefit your SEO efforts.
+A natural and diverse link profile is more credible and can benefit your SEO efforts.

-4. Crawl Budget Management: nofollow links can be used to manage the crawl budget, which is the number of pages a search engine bot crawls on your website within a given timeframe.
+- Crawl Budget Management: nofollow links can be used to manage the crawl budget, which is the number of pages a search engine bot crawls on your website within a given timeframe.
 By using “nofollow” tags on less essential or low-value pages, you can potentially direct search engine bots to focus on crawling more critical pages, which can help with the efficient crawling and indexing of your website.